 - How keen the children were to talk about their creations.
 As I went from one house to another the young architects were eager to tell me about their creations.
 Even the shyest child couldn’t wait to tell me about the special features they had built especially for the fairy owners to enjoy.
 It was wonderful.

 - A container to collect materials, in our case the container was also used as a base.

 - Your imagination

 If possible visit a park, or nature reserve, and ask everyone to search for materials that can be used to construct and decorate fairy houses.
-Emphasize that only found materials can be used, as fairies will know if you destroy or pick anything living.
+Emphasize that only found materials can be used, as fairies do not wish you to destroy or pick anything living.

 Good materials for building might include fallen leaves, bark from dead trees, twigs, pine cones, stones, feathers, dropped flower petals, nuts, seeds, seashells.